Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 dotnet add .\ConfigurationProviders.Samples\ConfigurationProviders.Samples.csproj reference .\ConfigurationProviders.SqlServer\ConfigurationProviders.SqlServer.csproj
 ```

 In the provider project add `SqlServerConfigurationSource` class that implements `IConfigurationSource` interface.
 This is our configuration source which keeps the connection string to the database.
-Notice `IConfigurationSource` has a `Build` parameter that is used to create an instance of the provider.
+Notice `IConfigurationSource` has a `Build` method that is used to create an instance of the provider.

 ``` csharp
 public class SqlServerConfigurationSource : IConfigurationSource